The Nightlife of Pests: What Really Happens in Your Home After Dark

 Keep a Clean Kitchen

 Even the smallest crumbs can attract pests.
 Make sure to wipe counters, sweep floors, and store food in airtight containers before bedtime.
+This will reduce the likelihood of nocturnal critters finding food.

 Seal Entry Points

 Small cracks, gaps under doors, and holes in window screens can be gateways for pests.
 Regularly inspect and seal these openings to block entry.
+Specialists can help identify and seal hard-to-find entry points in your home.

 Manage Moisture